cytopia/pwncat/README.md

                         CR on MacOS).
   -n, --nodns           Do not resolve DNS.
   -u, --udp             Use UDP for the connection instead of TCP.
+  -T str, --tos str     Specifies IP Type of Service (ToS) for the connection.
+                        Valid values are the tokens 'mincost', 'lowcost', 'reliability', 'throughput' or 'lowdelay'.
   -v, --verbose         Be verbose and print info to stderr.
 Use -v, -vv, -vvv
                         or -vvvv for more verbosity.
 The server performance will decrease drastically if you use more than three times.
+  --info type           Show additional info about sockets, ip4/6 or tcp opts
+                        applied to the current socket connection.
+Valid parameter are 'sock', 'ipv4', 'ipv6', 'tcp' or 'all'.
+                        Note, you must at least be in INFO verbose mode in order to see them (-vv).
   -c str, --color str   Colored log output.
 Specify 'always', 'never' or 'auto'.
                         In 'auto' mode, color is displayed as long as the output goes to a terminal.
 If it is piped into a file, color